realiotech/realio-network-docs/docs/02-fullnode/02-setup.md

    ```shell
    realio-networkd init <your_node_moniker> --recover --chain-id <the_chain_id>
    ```
    You can choose any `moniker` value you like.
-It will be saved in the `config.toml` under the `.realio-network/` working directory.
+It is a public name for the node such as 'world-node-1', and will be saved in the `config.toml` under the `.realio-network/` working directory.

 3. Insert the previously outputted secret recovery phrase (mnemonic phrase):